-In this Issue What is the Lake Michigan LAMP?
+What is the Lake Michigan LAMP?

-Under the Great Lakes Water Quality Agreement (GLWQA), the governments of Canada and the United States have committed to restore and maintain the physical, biological, and chemical integrity of the waters of the Great Lakes.
-The Lake Michigan Lakewide Action and Management Plan (LAMP) is an ecosystembased strategy for protecting and restoring Lake Michigan's water quality.
+Under the Great Lakes Water Quality Agreement (GLWQA), the governments of Canada and the United States have committed to restore and maintain the physical, biological and chemical integrity of the waters of the Great Lakes.

+The Lake Michigan Lakewide Action and Management Plan (LAMP) is an ecosystem-based strategy for protecting and restoring Lake Michigan's water quality.
 The LAMP is coordinated by the Lake Michigan Partnership, which is led by the U.S. Environmental Protection Agency (EPA) with participation from federal, state, tribal and local governments or agencies, and with input from nongovernmental stakeholders and the public.

-The next LAMP will be issued in 2021 and in the coming years, the Lake Michigan Partnership will be working to assess the state of the lake, measure progress towards LAMP goals and objectives, and promote management actions to address identified problems.
+The next LAMP will be issued in 2022 and in the coming years, the Lake Michigan Partnership will be working to assess the state of the lake, measure progress towards LAMP goals and objectives, and promote management actions to address identified problems.

 This 2020 Annual Report highlights accomplishments and progress in achieving LAMP goals and objectives.

+OVERVIEW

-OVERVIEW The Lake Michigan basin is home to the world's fifth largest lake and contains the world's largest collection of freshwater sand dunes.
-It hosts many wetlands, prairies, forests, and savannas that provide essential habitat to a diverse array of plant and animal species.
-The Lake Michigan coastline has 25 harbors, hundreds of marinas, and serves as a key North American migratory bird flyway.
-The Lake Michigan Partnership's 2020 Annual Report provides information and updates on reducing chemical contamination, managing nutrients and algae, preventing and controlling invasive species, and protecting and restoring habitat and native species.
-REDUCING CHEMICAL CONTAMINATION Delisting of Lower Menominee River Area of Concern After an over 30-year pollution cleanup and restoration effort, the Lower Menominee River Area of Concern (AOC) has been removed from an international list of the 43 most polluted places on the Great Lakes.
+The Lake Michigan Basin is home to the world's fifth largest lake and contains the world's largest collection of freshwater sand dunes.
+It hosts many wetlands, prairies, forests and savannas that provide essential habitat to a diverse array of plant and animal species.
+The Lake Michigan coastline has 25 harbors, hundreds of marinas and serves as a key North American migratory bird flyway.

+The Lake Michigan Partnership's 2020 Annual Report provides information and updates on managing nutrients and algae, reducing chemical contamination, preventing and controlling invasive species, and protecting and restoring habitat and native species.

+REDUCING CHEMICAL CONTAMINATION

+Delisting of Lower Menominee River Area of Concern

+After an over 30-year pollution cleanup and restoration effort, the Lower Menominee River Area of Concern (AOC) has been removed from an international list of the 43 most polluted places on the Great Lakes.
 As Michigan's Upper Peninsula and northeastern Wisconsin meet at the Menominee River, this AOC was shared by Michigan and Wisconsin.
 The Lower Menominee River AOC was the third AOC to be delisted in Michigan and the first to be delisted in Wisconsin.

 The river's sediment was severely contaminated with arsenic and other related legacy contaminants including paint sludge, coal tar, heavy metal, petroleum and PCBs.
-Sources of pollutants were controlled by improving industry practices, such as upgrades to wastewater treatment systems, and by removing contaminated sediments within the boundaries of the AOC.
-Major cleanups in the Lower Menominee River included the removal and remediation of 30 million pounds of paint sludge-impacted sediments, 302,000 cubic yards of arsenic-impacted sediments, 15,000
+Sources of pollutants were controlled by improving industry practices such as upgrades to wastewater treatment systems and by removing contaminated sediments within the boundaries of the AOC.

+Major cleanups in the Lower Menominee River included the

-Menekaunee Harbor after restoration, with thriving native plant communities.
-Source: Cheryl Bougie cubic yards of coal tar wastes and 59,000 cubic yards of contaminated and excess sediment from Menekaunee Harbor.
+removal and remediation of 30 million pounds of paint sludge-impacted sediments, 302,000 cubic yards of arsenic-impacted sediments, 15,000 cubic yards of coal tar wastes and 59,000 cubic yards of contaminated and excess sediment from Menekaunee Harbor.

 In addition to cleanup of contaminated sediment, many habitat restoration projects were completed in the AOC.
-Fish passage restoration projects have reopened 21 miles of river including 32 acres of prime spawning habitat and 1,400 acres of juvenile habitat for lake sturgeon and more than 204 acres of shorelands, wetlands, and uplands have been restored to provide valuable habitat for fish, birds and other wildlife.
-Menekaunee Harbor is now cleaner, deeper and able to accommodate recreational and commercial fishing boats.
-The change from a highly contaminated three-mile section of river into one that is a sportfishing destination with successfully reproducing fish and wildlife populations is a result of substantial long-term commitments from many partners.
+Fish passage restoration projects have reopened 21 miles of river including 32 acres of prime spawning habitat and 1,400 acres of juvenile habitat for lake sturgeon, and more than 204 acres of shorelands, wetlands and uplands have been restored to provide valuable habitat for fish, birds and other wildlife.